inceabdullah/Flask-Basic-Code/README.md

 if you would want to use *Cpanel* based any shared hosting provided by such *NameCheap* you could watch [this video](https://youtu.be/JZ4Y-NY71uY) on *YouTube*.

 ![alt text](https://github.com/inceabdullah/Flask-Basic-Code/blob/master/flaskcpanel.png)

+## Deploying Flask App on Cpanel-based Shared Hosting

+Please first use github for uploading your project.
+Because, git is easy to get project from it to anywhere such as linux, windows or macOs.

+Noted that: on cpanel do not type your app name the same it is.
+For example my project's app file name is: `appy.py` i can write `appy2.py` because if i write any filename that exists, it will be change by cname.
+For this reason i shoul write file name that doesn't exist.